IHE/HIE-Whitepaper/README.md

 **Figure 2.7-1: Multiple Document formats of the same document related by Document Associations.**

-Depicted in Figure 2.7-1 is a master document of format C-CDA with a set of transforms of the same content into CCD, C32, PDF, and a FHIR Document.
+Depicted in Figure 2.7-1 is a master document of format C-CDA with a set of transforms of the same content into CCD&copy;, C32, PDF, and a FHIR Document.
 This enables a Document Consumer to pull the content that best fits their ability to consume.
 Note the master document could be of any format, so one might choose to have the master document as the FHIR Document.
 Similar associations functionality would also support human language translations.

 ## 2.8 Document Sharing Models